Rationalising Denominators (AQA GCSE Further Maths): Revision Note

 How do I rationalise the denominator of a surd?

-• fraction numerator a over denominator square root of straight b end fraction equals blank fraction numerator a over denominator square root of straight b end fraction blank cross times blank fraction numerator square root of straight b over denominator square root of straight b end fraction
+• fraction numerator a over denominator square root of b end fraction italic equals blank fraction numerator a over denominator square root of b end fraction blank italic cross times blank fraction numerator square root of b over denominator square root of b end fraction

 • square root of b space cross times space square root of b space equals space b so the denominator is no longer a surd

-• To rationalise the denominator if the denominator is an expression containing a surd:
+The denominator is an expression containing a surd

 • open parentheses a space plus space square root of b close parentheses open parentheses a space minus space square root of b close parentheses space equals space a squared space plus space a square root of b space minus space a square root of b space minus space b space equals space a squared space minus space b so the denominator no longer contains a surd

-• To rationalise the denominator if the denominator is an expression containing more than one surd:
+The denominator is an expression containing more than one surd

 • so the denominator no longer contains a surd